The Spanish Flu Pandemic, also know as the

 Vaughn, a former president of the

-American Medical Association, stated,
+American Medical Association, stated:

 "This infection, like war, kills the young, vigorous, robust adults.
-The husky male either made a speedy and rather abrupt recovery or was likely to die."
+The husky male either made a speedy and rather abrupt recovery, or was likely to die."
 He stated that the world was lucky the

 'Spanish Lady' hadn't claimed even more victims.
-He pointed out that doctors of the day
+He pointed out that doctors of the day;

-US Surgeon General Rupert Blue dispatches advice to the press on
+US Surgeon General Rupert Blue dispatches advice to the press on how to recognise the influenza symptoms.

-Blue prescribed bed rest, good food, salts of quinine and aspirin for the sick.
+Blue prescribed; bed rest, good food, salts of quinine and

 Bayer Aspirin was just introduced to the US market at the time of the Spanish flu.
-But because Bayer was a German company, many Americans distrusted it and thought it was a form of germ warfare.
+But because Bayer was a German company, many Americans distrusted it, and thought it was a form of germ warfare.
 Ironically, one of the fatal flu victims was Anton Dilger, in charge of German biological warfare in WW 1

 Lt.
 Col. Philip Doane, head of the